Aguiguan: Flora and fauna

-BirdLife International recognises Aguijan and Naftan Rock as an Important Bird Area (IBA) because they support populations of Micronesian megapodes, white-throated ground doves, Mariana fruit doves, Mariana swiftlets, Micronesian myzomelas, rufous fantails, Aguijan reed warblers, golden and Saipan white-eyes, and Micronesian starlings.
-Aguijan also supports seabird breeding colonies, with 120 pairs of brown boobies and 450 pairs of brown noddies reported, while Naftan Rock is home to several thousand seabirds.
+BirdLife International recognizes Aguiguan and Naftan Rock as an Important Bird Area (IBA) because they support populations of Micronesian megapodes, white-throated ground doves, Mariana fruit doves, Mariana swiftlets (Endangered), Micronesian myzomelas, rufous fantails, Aguiguan reed warblers, golden and Saipan white-eyes, and Micronesian starlings.
+Aguiguan also supports seabird breeding colonies, with 120 pairs of brown boobies and 450 pairs of brown noddies reported, while Naftan Rock is home to several thousand seabirds.

 By the mid-19th century goats had been introduced to the island, and it has become known for its population of feral goats, which number over 1,000.

 In the 1930s people made an attempt to grow sugar cane on the island, and areas of it were cleared for this purpose.